Pakistan bans media broadcasts of ex-PM Imran Khan speeches

 The media regulator said it imposed the ban over what it described as baseless allegations by Khan against authorities and state institutions, a reference usually used for the military.
 It said Khan was spreading hate “against state institutions and officers, which is prejudicial to the maintenance of law and order.”

 A violation of the ban by any media outlet would result in its license being revoked, the regulator said.
+Hours later, the private ARY TV channel was taken off air for airing Khan’s speech on Sunday.
+The rival Geo TV station’s anchor, Hamid Mir — a strong voice in support of media freedom and a victim of state-controlled censorship in recent years — slammed the action.

-The development came hours after police arrived at Khan’s home in the city of Lahore with an arrest warrant on suspicion that he avoided appearing in court on charges of unlawfully selling state gifts he had received as prime minister and hiding assets from the election tribunal.
+Earlier Sunday, police arrived at Khan’s home in the city of Lahore with an arrest warrant on suspicion that he had avoided appearing in court on charges of unlawfully selling state gifts he had received as prime minister and hiding assets from the election tribunal.

 However, the police were told by Khan’s aides that was at his other home, in the capital of Islamabad.
 After the officers left the premises, Khan appeared outside the residence and delivered the speech cited for the ban.
 He spoke before cameras, accusing an unnamed army general of spearheading arrests of his party leaders in recent months.